 Ortiz held the size 36 pants in his hands for a minute.

 He handed the pants back and began a journey that has seen Ortiz become one of CrossFit’s most consistent —and impressive— masters male athletes.
-Now 51, Ortiz is a perennial Games competitor, coming off his second title.
-He’s currently ranked No. 3 in the men’s 50-54 division heading into the Masters Qualifier later this month.
+Now 52, Ortiz is a 7-time Games competitor, winning the Masters Men’s 45-49 division in 2013 and the 50-54 division in 2016.

 “I’m just happy to be here,” Ortiz said.
 “If you had told me at my age, I’d be considered a pro CrossFit athlete I’d be like ‘What?!’.
 It’s a neat road and I just want to help people and be a good example.”